priya-gitTest/Python-Packaging-with-Pixi/episodes/project_publishing.md

 ---
-title: "TBD"
+title: "How to publish your Python project"
-teaching: 5
+teaching: 10
-exercises: 0
+exercises: 15
 ---

 :::::::::::::::::::::::::::::::::::::: questions